Join our walking book group in 2019!

 - Enjoy a chat in a café afterwards

 We offer some suggestions for books which come largely from the library catalogue and our leader’s knowledge and love of books, but there is no requirement to read any of these, feel free to bring memories of your own reading on the theme.

 We meet 11am, first Thursday of the month.
-Our meeting place from January 2019 is outside York Explore on Museum Street. https://goo.gl/maps/SZPa7WU7v6K2
+Our meeting place is outside York Explore on Museum Street. https://goo.gl/maps/SZPa7WU7v6K2

 Everyone is welcome!